 Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

-Whether you’re a content creator who’s new to live streaming or you’re a business owner who live streams as a main source of revenue, you can rest assured there’s a solution out there suited for you.
-But what are the principal differences between the options, and how to decide which streaming software is best for you?
-We will try to help answer those questions.
+Whether you’re a content creator who’s new to live streaming or you’re a business owner who live streams as a main source of revenue, you can rest assured there’s a solution out there suitable for you.
+But what are the principal differences between the options, and how do you decide which streaming software is best for you?
+We’re here to help you answer those questions.

 Each of these software options comes with basic live streaming and recording features.
-This includes single-destination RTMP streaming, multiple video sources and layouts, chroma key (i.e. green screen), live switching, and custom transitions.
-However, each software has its own advantages, disadvantages, and ideal use cases which are important to consider before making your selection.
+This includes single-destination RTMP streaming, multiple video sources and layouts, chroma key (i.e., green screen), live switching, and custom transitions.
+However, each software has its own advantages, disadvantages, and ideal use cases that are important to consider before making your selection.

 Looking for streaming software alternatives?